Nykøbing Sjælland: The Brainless Cemetery

 The name "The Brainless Cemetery" (i.e., de hjerneløses kirkegård) was not a name out of disrespect for the patients buried there.
 Between 1945 and 1982 an estimate of up to 2,000 brains were removed from patients prior to being buried in the cemetery.
 After the removal, the brains were sent to Psychiatric Hospital in Risskov (Aarhus, Denmark) to be used in research.
 The removal was done in the hospital's Chapel that also contains a room used for dissections.
 The removal of the brains was carried out by the nursing staff which besides their normal nursing care of psychiatric ill patients had had this additional task.
 During the period that the removals were carried out, relatives to the patients were not asked for permission either were they informed.
 Most if not all of the patients buried at the cemetery have been buried without their brains.

 Culture

+Museums

-The local Odsherred Museum was located in Kirkestræde till 2004, but has since been relocated to modern buildings near "Hempels Glas Museum" (formerly Annebjerggaard Museum), approx. 2 km south of town.
-The latter museum holds Northern Europe's largest privately owned collection of antique glass.
+The local Odsherred Museum was located in Kirkestræde till 2004, but has since been relocated to modern buildings near "Hempels Glas Museum" (formerly Annebjerggaard Museum), around 2 km south of town.
+The latter museum holds Northern Europe's largest privately-owned collection of antique glass.

 A third local museum was dedicated to detective fiction and Sherlock Holmes.
 This is now closed.

-Forth, Nykøbing Sj.
+The Nykøbing Sj.
 Psychiatric Museum was established in 1988.
-It showcases the history of Psychiatry throughout the past 100 years.
+It showcases the history of psychiatry throughout the past 100 years.

+Other cultural facilities

+Odsherred Theatre

+Odsherred Theatre was originally located in Annebergparken, a little way out of the town centre.
+This theatre formerly included the Odsherred Teaterskole, which in 2015 was amalgamated with five other performing arts schools to form the Danish National School of Performing Arts; however, there is no campus of the new institution in the town.

+In summer 2016 the theatre was moved to an end-of-life shopping premises at Algade 36, which had been purchased by Odsherred Municipality.
+First, the front part of the building was renovated, creating a small stage as well as a café, office, and kitchen.
+A building fund was established, with funding from the A. P. Møller and Chastine Mc-Kinney Møller Foundation, Realdania, Aage and Johanne Louis-Hansens Foundation.
+An extension was built built in the form of a new and flexible so-called "blackbox theatre".
+It is now located in a new building, designed by Christensen & Co Architects and Primus Arkitekter, which opened in September 2021.
+The new theatre extension seats 230 people in its 300 m2 of space.

+Pakhuset

 The town has a section of the regional library, Odsherreds Bibliotek.
-It is located in the "Pakhuset" building, which is also the venue for concerts, art exhibitions and the like.
+It is located in the "Pakhuset" building, which is also the venue for concerts, art exhibitions, and the like.

+Sport

-Further, the town has a soccer team, "Nykøbing IF", and a stadium dimensioned for 3,500 people.
+The town has a soccer team, "Nykøbing IF", and a stadium accommodating 3,500 people.